antoniotorone/GiorgioDiFrancesco-photography/README.md

 #### First time visitor goals

-1. As a first-time visitor I want easily understand where I am.
+1. As a first-time visitor, I want easily understand wich kind of wesite is.
-2. As a first-time visitor I want easily and straight see the images for to get an idea if is the right person for my purposes and see quiqkly what the website can offer me.
+2. As a first-time visitor I want easily and straight see the images to get an idea if is the right person for my purposes and see quickly what the website can offer me.
 3. As a first-time visitor I want to know more about the website owner the experiences easily, clean and organized.

 #### Returning visitor goals

-1. As a returning visitor, I want to see seervices, prices, easily and well displayed.
+1. As a returning visitor, I want to see services, prices, easily and well displayed.
-2. As a returning visitor, I want to be in contact without any difficulty finding a clear and readeble form.
+2. As a returning visitor, I want to be in contact without any difficulty finding a clear and readable form.

 #### Frequent user goals

-1. As a frequent user I want to see social media and photographer website such as "500px" with new photos.
+1. As a frequent user, I want to see social media and photographer website such as "500px" with new photos.
-2. As a frequent user i want to see and read more new journey experiences and read the owner opinion about the new countries visited.
+2. As a frequent user I want to see and read more new journey experiences and read the owner opinion about the new countries visited.

 ### Design

 #### Color scheme

-The main colours used around the website is black on some page utilised as a background color and black with white shades also as a background color in others page and brown chocolate for the hover color.
+The main colours used around the website is black on some page utilised as a background colour and black with white shades also as a background colour in others page and brown chocolate for the hover colour.

 #### Tipography

 Antonio font 700 for text and heading has been used, sans-serif has been inserted as a fallback font in case of the site for any reasons doesn't recognize it.
-The font Antonio is clean and the letters style is very readeble.
+The font Antonio is clean and the style of the letters is very readable.

 ### Images

-The images are the first and the most important content of the entirely website.
+The images are the first and the most important content of the entire website.
-Trouhght them the owner can express himself, covering style, feeling and passion.
+Through them the owner can express himself, covering style, feeling and passion.

 ### Wireframes